Skip to content

 Exam Type: No Exam

 This reading group explores various theories of tort remedies—examining the theories themselves as well as specific scenarios raising puzzles for how to understand and apply them.
-Among other topics, the course will cover fair compensation, deterrence, punitive damages, and injunctive relief.
+Among other topics, the course will cover fair compensation, deterrence, punitive damages, and insurance.

-Sessions five and six, respectively, will cover punitive damages and injunctive relief—two particular instances of remedies that arguably could constitute a fair remedy, a remedy effectuating deterrence, and/or a remedy serving other possible goals.
+Session five will cover punitive damages—a remedy that arguably could constitute a fair remedy, a remedy effectuating deterrence, and/or a remedy serving other possible goals.

 Readings will include both classic and contemporary tort theory, with some pieces addressing the broad themes of the course and others addressing specific applications.